 We typically then iterate this process: writing failing tests to define requirements, writing application code which then makes the tests pass, and then refactoring and tidying our implementation.
 This process is often termed ‘red-green-refactor’.

 If we follow this process, we will be left with a robust application that does exactly what we want and no more.
-We can very immediately verify this behaviour now, and in the future, by running through our automated test suite.
+We can very immediately verify this behavior now, and in the future, by running through our automated test suite.
 This gives confidence that things are working as we had intended and greatly reduces the chance of unexpected regressions in the future when maintaining and further developing the application.

 The benefits of test-first